Welcome to Class 3

 Star of the Week

-Star of the Week in Class 3 this week is Alice.
-Alice has made a great start to the Autumn term; she has been positive, kind, hard-working and responsible.
+Star of the Week in Class 3 this week is Eve.
+Eve is always a great role model and works extremely hard.

 Homework and Spellings